hehao98/StarScout/README.md

     If you only want to run fake star detector, you only need to setup the MongoDB URL and Google Cloud related fields (remember to configure Google Cloud [credentials](https://cloud.google.com/bigquery/docs/authentication#client-libs)).
 The remaining configurations are for experimental and research scripts.

-## Running the Fake Star Detector
+## Running the Detector

-The fake star detector employs two heuristics: a low-activity heuristic and a clustering heuristic.
+The detector employs two heuristics: a low-activity heuristic and a clustering heuristic.
 Their parameters are defined in [scripts/__init__.py](scripts/__init__.py).
 Notably, you may wnat to change the `END_DATE` and `COPYCATCH_DATE_CHUNKS` to include latest data.
 The CopyCatch algorithm for the clustering heuristic works on half-year chunks as specified in `COPYCATCH_DATE_CHUNKS` and a new chunk should be manually added on a quarterly basis (e.g., add `("240401", "241001")` after Oct 2024).

 To run the low-acivity heuristic, use: